andrelmlins/create-react-dependency/README.md

 npm start
 ```

+## Creating an dependency or library?

-## How to create a dependency or library?
+Requires version equal to or later than Node 10, choose from the following options to create a dependency or library:

 ### Yarn